a bit about me...

-Thanks to strong promotional support from Tough Mudder, Spartan Race and OCR athletes and influencers, the film was an instant hit within the community; it debuted at #3 on the iTunes doc charts in September 2016, and spent much of the next year as one of the top sports documentaries.
-It also trended on Amazon.
+Thanks to strong promotional support from Tough Mudder, Spartan Race and OCR athletes and influencers, the film was an instant hit within the community; it debuted at #3 on the iTunes doc charts in September 2016, trended on Amazon, and spent much of the next year as one of the top sports documentaries.

 It really took flight in 2017 however — literally — when it was featured on Delta, United, Virgin Atlantic, British Air and nearly a dozen major airlines around the world.

 And by some strange magic, it has given me the opportunity to pursue another passion project: Otherside Sonoma.
 In short, Otherside is a radical reimagining of the obstacle race experience, and an homage to my obsession with Tough Guy and Burning Man.
 It'll be a night race featuring interactive art as obstacles, surreal lighting and sound design, digital projections, a custom soundtrack and conceptual course signage.
 The goal is to send participants on a Hero's Journey.
 It's like a sufferfest meets a vision quest, and with any luck, you'll be hearing a lot more about this soon.